Here's A 10-Second Guide To What Traders Are Talking About Right Now

-Via Dave Lutz of JonesTrading, here’s a quick guide to what traders are talking about ahead of the market open:
+Via Dave Lutz of Stifel, Nicolaus, here’s a 10-second guide to what traders are chatting about before the bell:

-Good Morning!
-US futures are rebounding this AM, led by a 40bp pop in Russell names (IWM Ex-Divvy today).
-The action this week has been odd, as it feels a large global macro taking down Small exposure, but not risk — Russell Growth actually outperformed Value yesterday.
-Couple that with the $US15B in S&P futures that traded into the close yesterday (decoupled futures to cash by 45bp, a 4sd event according to MS) — we can see why illiquid equities are being manipulated heavily.
-Rosh Hashanah kicks off tonight (Thurs and Fri should be relatively slow as a result).
-Overseas, the FTSE remained under pressure in very light volume (heavy IPOs), while the DAX traded flat despite the weaker IFO sentiment survey.
-Over in Asia, Japan lost 20bp after re-opening from Holiday as the Yen pops (Abe voiced concern about recent weakness) — while China had biggest pop in 2months, led by brokerages.
-Aussie was under sharp pressure, led by Fins and Discretionary as their central bank warned on speculative demand in the housing market.
+Thursday mirrors Weds early, with the S&P futures marked above NDX futures.
+We are seeing some life in those Russell Growth stocks that saw a late cover yesterday — with YELP, TWTR, GRPN, FEYE all marked up 1%+ early, but the bears focus is on TSLA, which is off 7% on #s.
+Overseas, UK markets are up 40bp as the BoE stays unchanged, no surprise there — while Euro markets are up 40bp+ into the ECB at 7:30 — Street expecting no change, but Draghi may address € strength at the 8:30 presser.
+Ukraine stress seems muted this AM, with Russia’s Micex off very small after the jump yesterday – In Asia, focus was on better than expected trade data out of China, with Shanghai adding 20bp, but the Nikkei regained almost 1% of Wednesday’s smackdown.
+Aussie markets added 75bp, led by a rebound in Miners on the China data — but Vietnam was hit for over 6% on bubbling tensions in the South China Sea

-Demand sliding a bit in Treasuries, with the 10YY up small, and those 1M bills popping out of negative territory.
-Germany’s 10YY continues to battle around the 1% level, but I am focused on Greece — Yields out 50bp in the last week.
-The Yen is off the best levels of the session, and A$ popping near unchanged despite dovish comments in Aussie.
-Overall, the DXY is up small and near session highs, a headwind for commodities.
-Copper is gaining very small, but Silver is retreating back toward 4Y lows.
-The Energy complex is falling under pressure again, with Brent testing the 2014 floor, and WTI just off 16M lows despite API data last night showed a huge draw from stockpiles.
-We get New Home Sales at 10, DOE data at 10:30 — A small POMO at 11 – $US13B 2Y floater auction at 11:30 — Fed’s Mester speaks at 12:05 — at 1 Fed’s Evans speaks as we get a $US35B, 5Y auction, and Rosh Hashanah begins at Sundown
+The 10YY is up 4bp this AM, and trading on week’s peaks despite the reassuring Dovish tone from Yellen.
+The $US is under pressure against the € into ECB, the $US/€ is making new 2 ½ year highs this AM.
+The weaker $US is a tailwind for commodities, but Copper and Silver are lower, while Gold is up very small.
+Despite record Chinese imports of Crude — both WTI and Brent are in the red, as is Nat gas ahead of DOE data today.
+We have the ECB decision at 7:30 – Fed’s Plosser speaks at 8 — at 8:30, ECB’S Draghi Holds Press Conference and we get US weekly claims, at 9:30 we have a trio of Fed speakers — Tarullo and Evans (Both Doves) Speak in Chicago, while Yellen testifies at the Senate — at 10:30 we have Natural Gas Storage, at 11 is May’s 2nd smallest POMO — we have a 30Y auction at 1, and Fed’s Bullard (centrist) speaks at 2.

 Business Insider Emails & Alerts